idvorkin/idvorkin.github.io/_posts/2017-02-17-job-hunt-stress.md

 - Look around for who is hiring
 - Start and maintain a list of candidate jobs
 - Have a worst case scenario job
+- Start with non-prestigious companies and leave the best ones the last, this builds your skills and confidence, while not wasting the best companies.

 **Disappointing others**